periodo/periodo-deployment/README.md

 site.yml
 ```

-To deploy a specific version (branch, tag, or commit hash) specify the extra variable `project_repo_version`:
+To deploy a specific version (git branch, tag, or commit hash) of the server specify the extra variable `project_repo_version`:

 ```sh
 $ ansible-playbook \